 - Aspirations of primary school students

-Dr Ruth Greenaway works in the Centre for Support and Advancement of Learning and Teaching (C-SALT) as an academic developer supporting the faculties guided by the University strategic priorities.
-Her current priorities include strategies that support students in their first year of study through curriculum design, blended learning, multi-site delivery and Work Integrated Learning.
-Ruth works with academics to design curriculum that attends to first year transition pedagogies that provide opportunities for students to learn in a variety of ways.
-Ruth supports University wide initiatives by offering professional learning opportunities and is currently responsible for the delivery of the Blackboard plus initiative.
-The initiative enhances Blackboard course sites across a degree program through good online course design and sound pedagogical practice, again to support first year students through curriculum design.
+Dr Ruth Greenaway works in the Centre for Support and Advancement of Learning and Teaching (C-SALT) as a senior academic developer supporting the faculties guided by the University strategic priorities, policies and procedures.
+The current priorities include strategies that support students in their first year of study through curriculum design, blended learning, multi-site delivery and Work Integrated Learning.
+Ruth works with academics to design curriculum that attends to the curriculum design principles and the first year transition pedagogies that guide opportunities for student success.
+Ruth supports University wide initiatives by offering professional learning opportunities and is currently working alongside academics on priority courses and programs.
 The design of Work Integrated Learning experiences and assessment is another university-wide initiative that falls within Ruth’s remit.

-Ruth heads up the USC Spaces project and consults with stakeholders regarding the use and design of learning spaces.
-This involves working with staff and students in the development and use of next generation learning spaces including the use of Visualisation and Simulation in learning and teaching.
+Ruth has a keen interest in the design of innovative, technology rich learning spaces and works with staff and students in the development and use of next generation learning spaces including the use of Visualisation and Simulation in learning and teaching.
 Ruth is an active researcher who is currently involved in a number of grants investigating new initiatives in learning and teaching.
-The CommUniTI project encourages community members, staff and students to develop strategies that support first year students at USC’s Gympie campus, taking a fourth generation approach.

 Ruth has worked as a postdoctoral research fellow and more recently a consultant on a project that encourages primary school students to consider higher education opportunities.
 The project called MyTED - My Tertiary Education Day encourages year 4 students to consider their aspirations for the future using a multi-strategic approach involving a series of lessons, a campus visit and an eBook.
 Ruth was invited to Research Opportunities Week at Technische Universitat Munchen (TUM) in 2015 to progress her postdoctoral work internationally.